 - decreased blood flow

-The Benefits of Low Sugar Intake
+The Benefits of Low Sugar Intake in Your Daily Diet

-Maintaining low/stable glucose levels can do more than just protect you from disease, it can actually rewire your body’s metabolism to rely less on glucose and more on fats and proteins as energy sources – this increases your body’s overall efficiency, lowers cholesterol, and makes it easier to achieve a healthy weight.
+Maintaining low/stable glucose levels can do more than just protect you from disease, it can rewire your body’s metabolism to rely less on glucose and more on fats and proteins as energy sources – this increases your body’s overall efficiency, lowers cholesterol, and makes it easier to achieve a healthy weight.

-Dr. Scott Fogle, who is the Director of Clinical Information at the non-profit Life Extension Foundation where he oversees its team of health advisors, the scientific and medical information and the Laboratory Services Division, asserts that virtually all chronic diseases of aging – and aging itself – are accelerated by high glucose blood levels.
+Dr. Scott Fogle, who is the Director of Clinical Information at the non-profit Life Extension Foundation where he oversees its team of health advisors, the scientific and medical information, and the Laboratory Services Division, asserts that virtually all chronic diseases of aging – and aging itself – are accelerated by high glucose blood levels.

-He states, “Though mainstream medicine once tolerated blood sugars as high as 140 mg/dL as ‘normal,’ we now recognize the substantial cardiovascular, stroke and cancer risks posed by sugar levels anywhere above 85 mg/dL.”
+He states, “Though mainstream medicine once tolerated blood sugars as high as 140 mg/dL as ‘normal,’ we now recognize the substantial cardiovascular, stroke, and cancer risks posed by sugar levels anywhere above 85 mg/dL.”

 “Above that level,” Fogle explains, “your tissues are exposed to glucose at concentrations that cause chemical reactions with your body’s proteins and fats called glycation – this triggers inflammation and oxidative stress (major enemies of longevity).”

-At the end of the day, check-in with how your body feels and ascertain if having less sweet foods and simple carbs made a positive difference.
+At the end of the day, check in with how your body feels and ascertain if having less sweet foods and simple carbs made a positive difference.

 Is this article interesting to you in some way?
 Feel free to share this article with anyone you think would find it valuable.

-I encourage you learn more about controlling blood glucose levels.
+I encourage you to learn more about controlling blood glucose levels.
 As always, before you make any significant changes to your daily diet or lifestyle, consult your anti-aging medical doctor, nutritionist, and naturopath.